The monarch butterfly is in trouble.

 For OPPD, one of the advantages of the project is a fiscal one.
 The prairies don’t require as much mowing, which saves money for ratepayers, said Jim Fitzsimmons, supervisor of Facilities Operations & Maintenance.

-There are signs at the sites to let people know OPPD isn’t just letting the land go untended, but is doing so to let the native plants and grasses grow to create the habitat, he said.
+Signs at the sites explain how OPPD isn’t just letting the land go untended, but is letting native plants and grasses grow to create the habitat, he said.

 The monarch in the Midwest

-“So we want to shore up the biodiversity, because we are pretty mow-happy and want to mow everything down, which takes away a lot of the plants insects feed on.”
+“We want to shore up the biodiversity, because we are pretty mow-happy and want to mow everything down.
+That takes away a lot of the plants insects feed on.”

-Those involved with the project are optimistic their work will help the monarch make a comeback like species such as the bald eagle and gray wolf.
+Those involved with the project are optimistic their work will help the monarch make a comeback like the bald eagle and gray wolf.
 Hopefully, in the coming years, those beautiful black and orange wings will again be a common site everywhere.